 Probably the genetic sub-field that displays the most deterministic overtones is behavioral genetics.
 One of the reasons for this is the technical and often misunderstood use of the word ‘heritability.’
 The word has two distinct meanings.
 The first meaning simply refers to inheritance.
-But the second meaning is more technical and refers to “the proportion of variance of a trait in a particular population that can be ascribed to genetic variation in that population” which is quite different.
+But the second meaning is more technical and refers to “the proportion of variance of a trait in a particular population that can be ascribed to genetic variation in that population” which is Once people learn that their chance of a disease, or a trait like obesity, is (supposedly) more based on genes than on the environment, then they become more fatalistic.quite different.
 A scientific report may say that intelligence, for example, has a heritability of 50 percent, meaning that 50 percent of the variance of this trait (however measured) in a population can be attributed to genetic variance, but what people understand from the news report is that 50 percent of their own personal intelligence is inherited from their parents, which is not at all the claim that is being made.

 Unfortunately some workers in the field also use language that has deterministic overtones.
 For example, leading behavioral geneticist Robert Plomin from London’s Institute of Psychiatry (where I did my PhD, incidentally) faced a minor storm with his book Blueprint published in 2019, writing that “DNA is the major systemic force, the blueprint, that makes us who we are.
 The implications for our lives – for parenting, education and society – are enormous.”R. Plomin, Blueprint, Allen Lane, 2018.
 The impression that our genes determine our social endowment is given further reinforcement by comments such as “Nice parents have nice children because they are all nice genetically” and “DNA isn’t all that matters but it matters more than everything else put together.”
 All this led a reviewer of Blueprint in the journal Nature to claim that “It’s never a good time for another bout of genetic determinism, but it’s hard to imagine a worse one than this.”N. Comfort, “Genetic Determinism Redux,” Nature 561 (2018): 461-463.
 Strong words indeed, but an indication of how passions run deep in this particular field.